aziz/SublimeHyperClick/README.md

 ### Upgrading settings for 2.0

-In 2.0 the settings structure was inverted, and no longer relies on syntax filename mapping.
+In 2.0 the language-specific settings no longer rely on syntax filename mapping.
 Each language is supported via an entry in the "scopes" object, by the language ["scope"](https://www.sublimetext.com/docs/3/scope_naming.html) name.

+To prevent conflicting settings (and for consistency), the settings file has been renamed to [HyperClick.sublime-settings](https://github.com/aziz/SublimeHyperClick/blob/master/HyperClick.sublime-settings).
+If you have any old settings, they're in `Packages/User/hyper_click.sublime-settings` (where `Packages` can be found via Preferences > Browse Packages).
+Project settings have been moved from the `hyper_click`

 To upgrade your settings, the first step is to rearrange the settings to this new structure.
 Then: